 The core business areas of CSIC include:

 - asset management for the group and its subsidiaries;

 - researching, developing and producing military products with a strong focus on naval vessels;

 - designing, manufacturing and repairing marine equipment and non-marine products;

 - various forms of beneficial economic and technological cooperation;

 - turnkey project contracting and labour supply;

 - manufacturing products under overseas licences and technology transfer agreements;

-to be China's leading provider of naval ships and related equipment
+CSIC has a very clear strategy namely to become China's leading provider of warships and related equipment and systems.